dotjesper/hello-world/README.md

 ## About

-Not much to tell, it's a *Hello World Project*!
+Not much to tell, it's a *Hello World!* project!

 ## Change log